Feb 01, 2023

 How Long Does It Take to Become a Web Developer?

-Learning web development may take around 5-6 months for aspiring web developers who can dedicate a few hours every day.
+Learning web development from scratch may take around 5-6 months for aspiring web developers who can dedicate a few hours every day.
 However, each person’s accurate learning duration will vary depending on the method and intensity.

 Do You Need to Code to Be a Web Developer?